Teaching and Training Adults

 The graduate has reliably demonstrated the ability to:

-- apply adult learning principles to the delivery of a lesson or workshop, including the development of learning outcomes, lesson plans and assessment tools;
+- apply adult learning principles to the development and delivery of a lesson plan;

 - select and implement a variety of teaching methods to facilitate adult learning;